David McCalden: Death

 On 15 October 1990, at the age of 39, McCalden died in El Segundo, California, from complications due to viral pneumonia caused by AIDS.
 He had been suffering from AIDS since November 1988.
+He had told the subscribers to his newsletter that he had chronic fatigue syndrome.
+His widow continued the lawsuit against the CLA.
+He was memorialized in the National Front's Vanguard newsletter.